-Focussing 2 cycles of 1 sequence point from 99:
+Focusing 2 cycles of 1 sequence point:

 A sequence point configured as in example 3 is run.
-As the settings demand that the end offset (DC) is higher than the start, the second sequence run will revert to the same start level as the first, regardless of the values achieved at the end of the first run.
-This can produce a discontinuity in the total progression (marked in red) which may only be compensated with careful choice of settings.
+As the settings demand that the end offset (DC) is higher than the start, the second cycle will revert to the same start level as the first, regardless of the values achieved at the end of the first run.
+This can produce a discontinuity in the total progression (marked in red) which may only be compensated with a careful choice of settings.

-Focussing 1 cycle of 2 sequence points from 99:
+Focusing 1 cycle of 2 sequence points:

-Two sequence points run consecutively.
+Two sequences points run consecutively.
 The first generates a sine wave with increasing amplitude, the second with a decreasing amplitude.
 Together they produce a progression as shown left.
-In order to ensure that the maximum wave in the middle occurs only once, the first sequence point must end with a positive half wave and the second start with a negative half wave (angle=180°) as shown in the diagram.
+In order to ensure that the maximum wave in the middle occurs only once, the first one must end with a positive half wave and the second one start with a negative half wave as shown in the diagram..

-Focussing 1 cycle of 4 sequence points from 99:
+Focusing 1 cycle of 4 sequences points: